Moving Average Indicator

 Linear Weighted Moving Average

-• The fastest 5-period WMA crosses the 15-period MA and they are both below the remaining MA.
+• The 5-period WMA crosses below the 15-period WMA, and both are below the remaining WMAs.

-• The MACD histogram rises above 0.005 and then crosses it in reverse.
+• MACD histogram rises above 0.005 and then reverses downward.

 Trading with Linearly Weighted Moving Average